NixOS/nix.dev/source/tutorials/cross-compilation.md

    Taking `pkgs.pkgsCross.<host>.hello` will produce the package `hello` compiled on the build platform to run on the `<host>` platform.

-There are multiple, equivalent ways to access packages targeted to the host platform.
+There are multiple equivalent ways to access packages targeted to the host platform.

 1. Explicitly pick the host platform package from within the build platform environment: